projectara/greybus-spec/source/control.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first byte of the hotplug request is the SVC device id, for the response.
-The second byte indicates which module’s presence is being reported.
+The second byte indicates which module's presence is being reported.
 The identifying data is the data that the SVC originally collected in the “identify” operation it performed when it first detected the module was present.
-The SVC will not send any “link up” messages for interfaces on a module until after the module’s hotplug request has completed.
+The SVC will not send any “link up” messages for interfaces on a module until after the module's hotplug request has completed.

     =======  ====================  ======  ==============  ===========================